 I consider being generous and a good host an inalienable part of being a good curator.
 This goes beyond just providing access.
 Tapunga had travelled a long way not just to the UK but to Cornwall too.
 I know what that feels like.
-His visit happened because of a study visit I made to New Zealand in 2017 when I was generously hosted by Eliose Wallace and her team at Tairawhiti Museum.
+His visit happened because of a study visit I made to New Zealand in 2017 when I was generously hosted by Eloise Wallace and her team at Tairawhiti Museum.
 It included being well looked after, treated to lunch, given time, being shown around the town and told some of its history, such as the controversial alleged Captain Cook statue which has since been removed.

 It was embarrassing that when we went into Truro Cathedral the first thing we came across was a plaque celebrating the ‘discovery’ of Tahiti by some colonial person or other.
-We just all laughed.
-Tom had come up from Penzance to join us for dinner, he fancied some fish so we headed for fish and chips, guaranteeing they would be better than Kiwi ‘fush n’ chups’.
+We all just laughed.
+Tom had come up from Penzance to join us for dinner, we fancied some fish so we headed for fish and chips, guaranteeing they would be better than Kiwi ‘fush n’ chups’.
 We laughed some more and chatted through dinner before walking him home to his temporary digs.

 A great part of this awesome experience, is also the ‘manaakitanga’ or the hospitality and care while visiting the taonga and while visiting this beautiful part of Cornwall.
 Thank you Tehmina!
 Definitely a repercussion of events, from an unforeseen connection through your random visit to little Gisborne, and it was that visit that pulled me to RCM.
 Thank you for looking after me, and assisting willingly with my visit.
-Please, share my thank yous with both Anna Somner and Tamara Molunch for their help with my research.Email from Tapunga Nepe following his visit to Cornwall, Feb 2020.
+Please, share my thank yous with both Anna Somner and Tamara Moluch for their help with my research.Email from Tapunga Nepe following his visit to Cornwall, Feb 2020.

 I learned so much from him and he too was so grateful that I had made the effort of seeking out Gisborne on the eastern cape of Aotearoa-New Zealand to share images and descriptions of taonga Māori held in Cornwall.
 Two of our Citizen Curators also benefited from learning from him and one, Anna Somner, has gone on to research Royal Cornwall Museum as a site of colonial practice, as a result.
 It was also a good lesson in appreciating that just because someone comes from another culture doesn’t mean they will automatically know chapter and verse about its material culture and history, furthermore will not always be interested in it.